-The Institute and the Department of Economics and Marketing offers a research rich environment in which to study for a PhD.
+The Institute and the Department of Accounting, Finance and Economics offers a research rich environment in which to study for a PhD.
 We would encourage potential applicants to look at the research interests of institute members, and the posts on this site, to learn more about the research we do.
-For more information applicants can contact Dr Zheng Wang (Economics) and Dr Amy Takhar (Marketing).
+For more information applicants can contact Dr Zheng Wang.

 We introduce some of our current PhD students:

 Georgios Kitsoleris: My research has as objective to investigate social mobility in Greece.
 In particular, we will employ the income distribution in Greece to measure income mobility and other dimensions of social mobility (occupational and educational mobility) to answer the question of whether the financial crisis in 2008 had a significant impact.
 We also explore the determinants of income/social mobility mainly focus on the impact of education on social mobility.
 Trying to prove the causal effect of education in social mobility as a mechanism that boosts it or be a barrier.